2011 Copley Township shooting: Shooting

 He then ran into an adjacent house, where he shot and killed Dieter's brother Craig; Autumn Johnson, 16; her grandparents, Russell Johnson, 67, and Gudrun Johnson, 64; and Amelia Shambaugh, 16, who was visiting a friend at the time and was seated in her parked car when she was shot.
 Hance then chased Autumn Johnson's father, 44-year-old Bryan Johnson, northward, and shot him to death in a nearby driveway on Schocalog Road.

 He next followed Craig's son, 11-year-old Scott, into a house on the same street.
 There, Hance found Scott hiding behind a furnace in the basement with the home's current residents, Melonie Bagley and her three children (nine-year-old Dae'Shawn, three-year-old Destany, and a one-year-old daughter).
 Bagley tried to deny that Scott was with her before fleeing with her daughters.
 Hance found Scott and Dae'Shawn, shooting and killing the former while leaving the Bagley family alive.

 As Hance was leaving the house, Officer Ben Campbell, along with former Copley Township policeman Keith Lavery, spotted him.
-Together, they issued commands, which Hance ignored, raising his gun instead, firing shots at them.
+Together, they issued commands telling him to drop his weapon and get on the ground, which Hance ignored, raising his gun instead, firing shots at them.
 In response, Campbell and Lavery shot at Hance, with rounds from Campbell's rifle ultimately killing Hance.

 Perpetrator

 Michael E. Hance, a 51-year-old male, was identified as the gunman in the shooting.
 He was described as extremely helpful, but also quiet, strange, eccentric and "not well-liked" by residents of Copley Township.
-Acquaintances stated that he had "compulsions" that seemed to hint at a previously un-diagnosed mental illness.
+Acquaintances stated that he had "compulsions" that seemed to hint at a previously undiagnosed mental illness.
 He graduated from Norton High School in 1978, and was voted the "most courteous" student in the class.
+His only experience with mental healthcare was through herbal remedies.
+His girlfriend later described him as having no violent tendencies, but stated that he was depressed and had had trouble sleeping.
+However, he was described as delusional and displayed bizarre behavior, such as removing all the batteries in the clocks in the house, saying the ticking noise "bothered him".

 In 1997, Hance contacted police about a man threatening him with a gun when he went out to confront him for vandalizing his truck.
 He had recently been forced to care for Dieter's father, who was suffering from dementia, and lost his job at a copy store after it was closed down.
 He was also having tense relations with Russell and Gudrun Johnson, who were his next-door neighbors.
 On one occasion, he was told by Gudrun to clean up his property, only for her to be forced away by him.
-He is currently survived by a sister who lives in Mogadore, Ohio.